antvis/G2Plot/examples/heatmap/density/index.en.md

 ---
-title: Matrix Chart
+title: DensityHeatmap Chart
-order: 1
+order: 0
 ---

 Description about this component.